2018 FireKeepers Casino 400: Radio

-Radio coverage of the race was broadcast by Motor Racing Network (MRN) and simulcasted on Sirius XM NASCAR Radio.
-Joe Moore, Jeff Striegle and five-time Michigan winner Rusty Wallace announced the race in the booth while the field is racing on the front stretch.
-Dave Moody called the race from a billboard outside of turn 2 when the field was racing through turns 1 and 2.
-Mike Bagley called the race from a platform outside of turn 3 when the field was racing through turns 3 and 4.
+Radio coverage of the race was broadcast by Motor Racing Network (MRN) and simulcasted on SiriusXM's NASCAR Radio channel.
+Joe Moore, Jeff Striegle and five-time Michigan winner Rusty Wallace announced the race in the booth while the field was racing on the frontstretch.
+Dave Moody called the race from a billboard outside of turn 2 when the field was racing through turns 1 and 2, and Mike Bagley called the race from a platform outside of turn 3 when the field was racing through turns 3 and 4.
 Alex Hayden, Winston Kelley and Steve Post reported from pit lane during the race.